BrightspaceUI/core/components/filter/README.md

 ```

 ### Accessibility
 The filter will announce changes to filter selections, search results, and when filters are being cleared.
-It is up to the consumer to then announce when these changes have propogated and resulted in new/loaded/updated data on the page.
+It is up to the consumer to then announce when these changes have propagated and resulted in new/loaded/updated data on the page.
 This is very important for screenreader users who are not able to visually see the page changing behind the filter control as selections are made.

 <!-- docs: start hidden content -->
 ### Properties